 They may have further questions about your exact return date and travel plans.
 Prepare in advance to answer any and all questions.

 If you are in the country and experience a situation that will cause you to stay past your 180 days tourist visa in Mérida Mexico, you will have to apply for a visa extension at the immigration office in Mérida.
-Again, if you are applying for an extension, make sure you have all the documentation you will need to substantiate your request.
+HOWEVER, 99.9% of the time, you will NOT be given an extension unless it is an extenuating circumstance.
+More than likely, they will advise that you overstay then pay the fine as you exit the country.

 The legal way to extend your tourist visa in Mérida Mexico